verified_user2026 Verified Data • 455 Local Clinics

 How much do dental implants cost in Minnesota?

 In Minnesota, dental implants average $4,410.
-This is 5% higher than the national average.
+This is 2% lower than the national average.
 University clinics like University of Minnesota School of Dentistry (Minneapolis) often offer reduced rates.

 Are there dental grants in Minnesota?